SetuHQ/crucible-icons/README.md

     -   When names changed or new icons added update them in `iconNames` file.
     -   Update the styles of the icons if changed or of new icons added in `iconSpecificStyles` file.
 -   To build, run `yarn build` and then for storybook run `yarn storybook`

+### Points to note when raising PR

+- Update the version of the current package in `package.json`
+- Before pushing it to new branch, run `yarn build` to build the package